2kool2/crop-copy-restore/readme.md

 <div class=txt data-cropCopyRestore=3>Content copy to trim&hellip;</div>
 ```

-Data attribute value equals number of lines to display.
+Attribute value equals the number of lines to display.

 <br>